Working Iowa: Increased demand for services at Waypoint, Kidspoint means a need to hire more employees

 Waypoint’s critical services area is made of three main sections: a survivors’ program, services for domestic violence victims, and a coordinated entry program to help people facing a housing crisis.
 All of them are looking to hire more people.

-“We are getting more and more grant funding because the services that we offer are so needed in the community,” said CEO Jaye Kennedy.
+“We are getting more and more grant funding because the services that we offer are so needed in the community,” Kennedy said.

 That’s certainly the case for housing services.